 For the purpose of this Contract:

-Contract means the agreement between you and Crowe Australasia as set out in these Terms of Business and the Engagement Letter (or Proposal) together with any changes to the Contract that are agreed in writing between you and Crowe Australasia.
+Contract means the agreement between you and Crowe Australasia as set out in these Terms of Business and the Client Services Agreement (or Proposal) together with any changes to the Contract that are agreed in writing between you and Crowe Australasia.

-Engagement Letter means the Engagement Letter or confirmation letter to which these Terms of Business are referred.
+Client Services Agreement means the Client Services Agreement or confirmation letter to which these Terms of Business are referred.

-Proposal means any written or verbal proposal for the provision of the Services, other than the Engagement Letter.
+Proposal means any written or verbal proposal for the provision of the Services, other than the Client Services Agreement.

 Findex means Findex Group Limited and its affiliated entities, including its related bodies corporate.